-Fall Open Enrollment is the time of year when you can change your Medicare coverage.
+Fall Open Enrollment, also known as the Annual Election Period, is the time of year when you can change your Medicare coverage.
 You can:

 - Join a new Medicare Advantage Plan or stand-alone prescription drug plan (Part D) plan